zednotdead/doodle-frontend-challenge/README.md

 ## Configuration

 An important value is `MESSAGE_AMOUNT` in `/src/consts.ts` - it's intentionally set low, so that I can properly test and show off the logic for loading previous messages - setting it to a high value is advisable.

+## Future improvements

+To contain myself within the set 4-6 hours time period, I have limited the scope of this application.
+Things I would've liked to include, had I had more time:

+- Unit testing with Vitest
+- End to end testing with Cypress/Playwright
+- Accessibility tests with Axe